yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Getting-started-V2-new.md

 ## Explanation of Components

+- Azure Portal:  Centralized web interface for managing Azure resources.
+It allows users to provision services like SQL Managed Instances, configure networks, monitor performance, and troubleshoot issues.
+With its intuitive platform, users can easily manage and adjust settings for cloud resources, making it essential for efficient Azure operations.

+- Visual Studio 2019: Visual Studio 2019 is used to deploy and publish the customer's web application to Azure.
+It supports continuous development and integration practices, enabling developers to push updates to the cloud-hosted web app that interacts with SQL MI.

 ## Getting Started with the Lab
 Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.
 You can see the number on the bottom of the Lab guide to switch to different exercises of the lab guide.